epomatti/az-data-services/README.md

-# az-data-services-demo
+# Azure data services big demo

-In this demo a solution named **DataBoss** will be used to connect and apply Azure data services.
+In this demo a solution named Databoss will be used to connect and apply Azure data services.

+## 🚀 Create the resources

+Copy the '.auto.tfvars' template:

 ```
 cp templates/template.tf .auto.tfvars
 ```

+Check your public IP address to be added in the firewalls allow rules:

 ```sh
 dig +short myip.opendns.com @resolver1.opendns.com
 ```

+Add your public IP address to the `public_ip_address_to_allow` variable.

+Apply and create the infrastructure:

 ```sh
 terraform init
 terraform apply -auto-approve
 ```

-Approve the managed private endpoints:
+Approve the managed private endpoints for ADF:

 ```sh
 bash scripts/approveManagedPrivateEndpoints.sh
 ```

-### Data setup
+## 💾 Setup the data

 Upload some test data: